 Imagine you're sorting a collection of unique gemstones.
 You meticulously divide them into two groups: stones that can be evenly split into smaller, identical sets, and those that are indivisible, perfect in their singularity.
 But then you encounter a peculiar case—a single, solitary pebble.
 It doesn't quite fit into either category.
-It's not divisible in the same way as the composite stones, yet it’s also not a prime gem that stands alone in its indivisibility.
+In practice, it's not divisible in the same way as the composite stones, yet it’s also not a prime gem that stands alone in its indivisibility.
 This pebble represents the intriguing numerical exception: the number one.

 Main Subheading